Pyramid of Djedkare Isesi: Inner temple

 The courtyard connects to the transverse corridor, which has a low staircase in its west wall leading into the inner temple.
 The inner temple occupied an area 29.55 m by 41.56 m built on a raised platform some 66 cm high.
 The chambers of the inner temple were originally paved with alabaster, but only the limestone paved storage rooms have any original floor remaining.

 A small passage led inside to the chapel with its five statue niches, followed by a vestibule to a small square room with a single granite column at its centre the antichambre carée before terminating at the offering hall.
 The chapel has disintegrated, its dimensions are indeterminable, as are the dimensions of the red granite lined statue niches.
 South of the chapel are the remains of a vestibule measuring 6.33 m by 6.90 m.
 This room connected to the antichamber carrée, but also to a series of rooms further south.

 The antichambre carée measures 4.7 m by 4.2 m.
 Its north, east, and part of the south walls are lost.
 Its central column supported the room's ceiling, and bore the names and titles of Djedkare Isesi, as well as an image of Nekhbet, the goddess of Upper Egypt.
 (Note: The column was south of the main east-west axis of the temple, and hence under Nekhbet's protection.)
 Shaped like a palm, it was made of red granite with a diameter of 0.65 m at the top and 0.73 m at its bottom.
 Some previously discovered relief fragments may have come from this room.
-They depict scenes of deities possessing Was-sceptres and ankh symbols, shrines of Upper and Lower Egypt, acts of slaughter, and bowing officials.
+They depict scenes of deities possessing Was-sceptres and ankh symbols, shrines of Upper and Lower Egypt, acts of ritualistic slaughter, and bowing officials.